andrewtomai/lz-viewer/README.rst

 Manhattan Plot
 --------------
-The manhattan plot is a scatter plot that plots all points.
-However, if the point is not significant enough, it is binned.
-Points that are significant enough have tooltips and are clickable.
-Upon click, the user is taken to a LocusZoom Plot with a region that is centered on the point clicked.
+The manhattan plot is a scatterplot of all points.
+Points have tooltips and are clickable if they are deemed statistically significant ( > 1e-4).
+However, if the point is deemed as statistically insignificant, it is binned, and therefore will not include tooltips and will not be clickable.
+Upon click, the user is taken to a LocusZoom Plot with a region that is centered around the point clicked.

 QQ Plot
 -------
-Eventually, the QQ plot will include clickable tooltips just like the manhattan plot.
+The QQ plot generates multiple scatter plots on the same chart based on differing MAF ranges if the input file is EPACTS; Otherwise, a normal QQ plot is generated.

 LocusZoom Plot
 --------------